krizkontrolz/Home-Assistant-nextion_handler/README.md

 ------------------------------------------------------------------------------
 ## BOILERPLATE components

 Click to expand sections below for boilerplate code (this is standardized code that you can copy and paste, without editing.
-It performs the routine tasks to execute the NhCmds you programmed in you CUSTOMIZED components.)
+It performs the routine tasks required to execute the NH commands you program in your CUSTOMIZED components.)

-The easiest way to use this code is to start with a page from one of the example HMI files as a template.
 The details below help explain what the code is doing and how the pieces fit together.
+But the easiest way to include the boilerplate components into your own projects is to use a page from one of the example HMI files as a template (and copy the set of components from there rather than trying to recreate them from the code below).

 <details>
   <summary>UPDATE_LOOP (Nextion Editor - timer)</summary>